FireboltCasters/consys/README.md

 // For our constraint, lets choose a simple assertion that must always be true:
 // The age entry of our model should always be less than 21.
-// If that should not be the case, our custom message will be returned in the evaluation. let data = {
+// If that should not be the case, our custom message will be returned in the evaluation. system.addConstraint({
   constraint: 'ALWAYS: $entryAge < 21',
-  message: 'The current age is $entryAge, but it can not be greater than 20.', };
+  message: 'The current age is $entryAge, but it can not be greater than 20.'

-// Now, we can add the constraint to the system system.addConstraint(data);
+});

 // Before we can evaluate something though, we need to create a new instance of our model let model: TableRow = {
-  entryAge: 24,
+  entryAge: 24
 };

 // Lets evaluate our model instance